Baked Squid Stuffed with Mushrooms, Rice, and Cheese

 12. Step 12:

-Stuff the squid with stuffing, carefully so as not to damage the walls.
-It is not necessary to fill it too much, the squid will decrease a little more in volume when baking.
-Place in a heat-resistant mold, lightly greased with vegetable oil.
+Stuff the squid with the filling, gently, so you don't tear the walls.
+Don't pack them too full — the squid will shrink a bit more as it bakes.
+Place them in a baking dish lightly greased with vegetable oil.

 13. Step 13:

-Fasten the holes with toothpicks.
-Cover the mold tightly with foil.
+Secure the openings with toothpicks.
+Cover the dish tightly with foil.

 14. Step 14:

-Bake in a preheated 150 degree oven for 10-15 minutes.
-The exact time depends on the capabilities of your oven.
-The finished squid will turn white and slightly decrease in size.
-Remember, so that the squid does not become rubbery, they can not be baked for a long time.
-Remove the baking sheet from the oven, sprinkle with grated cheese on top, cover with foil again and leave for another 10 minutes to walk.
+Bake in an oven preheated to 300°F (150°C) for 10 to 15 minutes.
+The exact time depends on your oven.
+The finished squid will turn white and shrink a little.
+Remember, squid gets rubbery if baked too long, so don't overdo it.
+Take the dish out of the oven, sprinkle the reserved grated cheese on top, cover with foil again, and let it rest another 10 minutes to finish.

-Serve the stuffed squid immediately after cooking.
-You can decorate the dish with herbs, lemon slices and bright seafood, for example, shrimp, mussels or octopus.
-Large squid can be pre-cut into rings and served as a snack.
+• Serve the stuffed squid right after cooking.
+Garnish the dish with fresh herbs, lemon wedges, and colorful seafood like shrimp, mussels, or octopus.
+Larger squid can be sliced into rings first and served as an appetizer.

 Caloric content of the products possible in the composition of the dish